 - Past and future conscious pain and suffering

 - Physical disfigurement

 For more information on how to file medical practice claims against the military, please refer to the following links:

 The Feres Debate Continues

-We are watching the National Defense Authorization Act closely, as well as other efforts to reform and/or dismantle the Feres Doctrine.
+We are watching the National Defense Authorization Act as it pertains to civil claims against the government, as well as other efforts to reform and/or dismantle the Feres Doctrine.
 Servicemembers deserve the best support we can give them.
-Right now, America is neglecting their right to recompense.
+Right now, America is neglecting its right to recompense

 Consult With a Personal Injury Attorney’s Team Today

 We’re proud to support our troops and will continue to advocate for the reversal of the Feres Doctrine.
 You might be an active-duty servicemember that suffered a severe or permanent injury related to a government or military physician’s negligence.
 If so, please contact us for a free and confidential case review.

 We can help you determine if you have a valid medical negligence case under the new law and seek compensation for your losses.